zackproser/argon-portfolio/posts/chatgpt-4-experiment-ai-development.md

 ---
-title: Weekend experiment - Can ChatGPT-4 and GitHub Copilot help me produce a more complete side project more quickly?
+title: Can ChatGPT-4 and GitHub Copilot help me produce a more complete side project more quickly?
 category: blog
 description: As a Senior Software Engineer, I'm always looking for ways to refine my skills and optimize my workflow.
 This weekend, I experimented with integrating ChatGPT-4 into my developer toolkit alongside GitHub Copilot, which I've been using for several months.
 The goal?
 To see if these AI-powered tools could help me complete a side project more quickly.
 image: chatgpt4-experiment.png
 tags: AI, development, productivity, neovim, ChatGPT
 ---
 ![ChatGPT 4 Pair coding experiment](/chatgpt4-screens/ChatGPT4-pairing-code-initial-request.png)

 Over the years, I've embarked on [countless weekend side projects](https://github.com/zackproser) to explore new technologies, [refine my skills](https://www.youtube.com/@zackproser), and simply enjoy the creative process.
 As a Golang developer with a penchant for keyboard-driven development, I have learned to combine command line tools, IDEs, and text editors to maximize productivity and deliver results efficiently.

 This weekend, I decided to see what, if any, speed boost I could unlock by weaving in ChatGPT-4 to my developer workflow and using it alongside GitHub Copilot, which I've been experimenting with for several months now.
 By the end of this post, you'll gain insights into the current state of these tools and how a Senior Software Engineer found them to be helpful, and in some cases, very helpful.